ssreekanth2000/project_2/report2.md

 **Confidence in the legislative branch**

-We shall round off this visulization of the confidence in the government with the legislative branch.
+We shall round off this visualization of the confidence in the government with the legislative branch.

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/age_legis.png)